 Since so many of my blog readers seem to be as big a bookworm as I am, I’ve been trying to be more faithful about sharing reading recommendations.
-This post is part of a monthly series designed to accomplish that goal on a regular basis.
+This post, Say Goodbye to Survival Mode (& more May reads), is part of a monthly series designed to accomplish that goal on a regular basis.

 Looking for a good read for summer?
-Here are a few books you should check out.
+You should definitely check out the following seven books.
 I never got my “April Reads” posted, so I’ve included a couple of books from April in this list.
-These were all terrific:
+These were all terrific.

 Say Goodbye to Survival Mode by Crystal Paine

 Say Goodbye to Survival Mode is a must read for anyone who feels overwhelmed by the length of their daily “to do” list.
 Crystal gives great advice on managing your responsibilities with wisdom and grace.

 Feel too swamped to even read a 256-page book?
 The author has a brand new video course that outlines many of the same principles.
 It will “Make Over Your Mornings” and help you say goodbye to survival mode in just two weeks — guaranteed!
 And it is being rolled out today at a super-low price.
 Learn more here.

 Our daughter Bethany read Stargirl aloud to the family during a trip to Branson last month.
 The seven-hour drive just flew by as we listened, mesmerized by this wonderful story.